-The SDK & API Settings page is where you create, label, rotate, and revoke the API keys used for programmatic access to the PawPlacer public API.
+The SDK & API Settings page is where you create, label, test, update, and revoke the API keys used for programmatic access to PawPlacer.
 This lets you keep each integration isolated instead of sharing one secret everywhere.

 Recommended path: For JavaScript and TypeScript projects, use the PawPlacer SDK.
 It wraps the full public API, adds typed responses and caching, and is the fastest way to integrate safely.